The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 VAT auctioneers' scheme

-VAT is normally due on the
+VAT is normally due on the full value of goods sold.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.